 Undergraduate and graduate students are considered to be making academic progress by having a course completion rate of 67% or greater.
 If a student changes enrollment status between full-time and part-time, his or her pace requirement is determined individually by the financial aid office.
 For undergraduate transfer students, hours accepted must be counted as both attempted and completed hours.
-It is possible for a student to make pace each semester individually, but not be making pace at the end of his or her second academic year.
 All classes dropped after the census date of a term show a W on the student's transcript and are considered attempted hours.
-Pace is measured for each individual term and for cumulative hours.
 The final percentage is rounded to the nearest whole number.